As Pandemic Halts The Military Court At Guantánamo, Critics Call For Its Closure

 However, the U.S. government has given no indication that it is inclined to change the status quo at Guantánamo.

-In a statement emailed to NPR, a Defense Department spokeswoman said the military is trained to do rotations, so will continue rotating personnel in and out of Guantánamo.
+In a statement emailed to NPR, a Defense Department spokeswoman said the military is trained to do rotations and will continue rotating personnel in and out of Guantánamo.
 She also said Guantánamo's cases have no fixed timeline.

 Still, said Kelly, "I feel like the 9/11 trial is mired as deeply as the war in Afghanistan and the never-ending wars in the Middle East, so why not take a fresh look?"